ginnyintifa/GPD_v1/README.md

 library(GPD)
 ```

-Files need to be prepared are 1 mutation file;
+Files need to be prepared are

+* mutation file
-2 protein information file
+* protein information file
+* clinical information file

 Format of mutaiton file: